 \section{Introduction}

-The increasing frequency and complexity of attacks on computer networks continue to threaten the security of information within computer systems.
-To combat this, enterprises utilise Network Intrusion Detection Systems (NIDSs) to protect critical infrastructure, data and networks.
-These systems commonly identify intrusions through the analysis of raw network traffic or flow-based records, traffic categorised with features detailing statistics about said flow.
+The increasing frequency and complexity of attacks on computer networks continues to threaten the security of information within computer systems.
+To combat this, enterprises utilise network intrusion detection systems (NIDSs) to protect critical infrastructure, data, and networks.
+These systems commonly identify intrusions through the analysis of raw network traffic, in the form of packet captures or flow-based records (traffic categorised with features detailing statistics about said flow).
 Traditionally, NIDSs can be broken into two main categories, signature-based and behavioural-based.
-Signature-based NIDSs utilise a pre-determined set of rules, metrics or calculations to address and classify network traffic.
-Behavioural NIDSs on the other hand rely on more complex operations, commonly involving Machine Learning (ML) to identify sophisticated and ever-evolving attacks.
-These behavioural specific approaches commonly use supervised learning, which is not always feasible as network traffic traffic is rarely categorised, especially in the context of zero-day attacks.
-Furthermore, NIDS approaches have generally not considered the topological patterns of both benign and attack network traffic, which is an extremely important factor in network intrusion detection.
-Because of this, we strongly argue for the inclusion of network flow topological patterns in NIDS development.
-This inclusion can be leveraged to detect sophisticated attacks such as advanced persistent threat (APT) attacks, as overall network graph patterns and lateral movement paths need to be considered.
+Signature-based NIDSs utilise a pre-determined set of rules, metrics, or calculations to classify and address network traffic.
+Behavioural NIDSs, on the other hand, rely on more complex operations, commonly involving machine learning (ML) to identify sophisticated and ever-evolving attacks.
+These behaviour-specific approaches commonly use supervised learning, which is not always feasible, as network traffic is rarely categorised, especially in the context of zero-day attacks.
+Furthermore, NIDS approaches have generally not considered the topological patterns of both benign and attack network traffic, which is an important factor in network intrusion detection.
+Due to this, we strongly argue for the inclusion of network flow topological patterns in NIDS development.
+This inclusion can be leveraged to detect sophisticated attacks, such as advanced persistent threat (APT) attacks, as overall network graph patterns and lateral movement paths are considered.

-Within this area, Graph Neural Networks are a promising recent development in deep learning with the ability to leverage topological patterns in training and testing.
+Within this field, graph neural networks are a promising recent development in deep learning, as they offer the ability to leverage topological patterns in training and testing.
 These neural networks take advantage of the graph structures through the use of messages passing between nodes and/or edges.
 This enables the neural network to learn and generalise effectively on graph-based data to output low-dimensional vector representations (embeddings) \cite{wu2020comprehensive}.